 So, Should I Eat Farm-Raised Salmon or Not?

-According to Authority Nutrition, salmon is a healthy food and you can (and should!) eat it regardless of its source.
-Pregnant women and children should abide by the standard guidelines
+According to Healthline, salmon is a healthy food and you can (and should!) eat it regardless of its source.
+Pregnant women and children should abide by the standard guidelines for how much seafood they eat, but most other people can eat farm-raised salmon safely.
+Farm-raised salmon is an excellent source of protein, healthy fats, and many other vitamins and minerals that make it an extremely healthy choice regardless of its origin.

 Fish is one of the most economical proteins to raise, requiring about a one-to-one ratio of feed-to-meat production--chickens require almost twice that, and cows require about eight times as much feed to produce a pound of meat.
 The world population is expected to have a billion more people by 2030, and the ocean’s fish supply is becoming too low to continue to catch wild fish safely.
-For these reasons, fish farming is probably not going anywhere soon.
-While farmed salmon doesn’t have quite the stunning nutritional profile of wild salmon, it is still very nutritious and delicious.
+For these reasons, fish farming is probably not going away anytime soon, nor should it.
+While farmed salmon doesn’t have quite the stunning nutritional profile of wild salmon, it is still very nutritious--and delicious.
 And with the standards of fish farming getting stricter, farmed fish seems to be a good choice that is only going to get better.

 Bonus: Hungry for Salmon?
 Check Out These Recipe Links!